 However, when there’s not a clear-cut product OKR on the board, you’ll have to take a slightly more involved look at your organization’s OKRs and determine where product will be able to move the needle most–this also means aligning your product roadmap with company OKRs.

 An easy way to go about figuring out what your product team’s OKRs should be for a given quarter would be to sit down and examine the key results your company is chasing and then brainstorm all the specific “to-dos” your team could tackle that would help move those numbers.

 For some KRs, you’ll likely struggle to find ways your team can make a direct impact.
 When that’s the case, don’t worry about focusing on those areas–it doesn’t make sense to try and move a number you have little control over.
-Instead, aim your focus toward the KRs your team finds seemingly endless ways to approach, these goals are the ones you will have the most power to influence.
-At the OKR-setting stage, the “to-dos” your team comes up with aren’t critical to act on–they’re tools to help you identify opportunities, not actual to-dos–but it’s wise to hold on to them for later when you look at how well your product roadmap aligns with the OKRs you establish for your team.
+Instead, aim your focus toward the KRs your team finds seemingly endless ways to approach; these goals are the ones you will have the most power to influence.
+At the OKR-setting stage, the “to-dos” your team comes up with aren’t critical to act on.
+They’re tools to help you identify opportunities, not actual to-dos.
+However, it’s wise to hold on to them for later when you look at how well your product roadmap aligns with the OKRs you establish for your team.

 Tips for Successful OKRs from the Pros

 With the Objectives and Key Results approach, nobody gets 100% consistently.
 Measurement expectation is one of the primary differences between MBOs and OKRs explains Jordan Scott of Xactly: